solo_L2_rpw-hfr-surv

 Table below gives the name, data type, units and description of the zVariables stored in the CDF file.

-Each CDF record contains a set of HFR (AGC1, AGC2) acquisition at a given time and frequency.
+Each CDF record contains a set of HFR data acquisition (AGC1, AGC2) at a given time and frequency.
 See the CHANNEL_STATUS zVariable values to know which channel, 1 and/or 2, is connected to HFR and the SENSOR_CONFIG zVariable value to know with which sensor configuration.

 In the the “TYPE” column, the expected size (i.e., number of elements along each dimension) of the zVariable for a CDF record is given between bracket (e.g., “[1]”).